meltoner/agrofelis/components/vehicle-power/readme.md

 ![plexiglass](_figures/vehicle-power-04-plexiglass-dimensions.png)

-A hole in the plexiglass's top center position, just under the the frame bar, is drilled to pass the battery temperature sensor, the battery cells voltage regulators, as well as the power cord transferring power to the front section of the vehicle.
+A hole in the plexiglass's top center position, just under the frame bar, is drilled to pass the battery temperature sensor, the battery cells voltage regulators, as well as the power cord transferring power to the front section of the vehicle.

 The following photograph showcases the aforementioned details of the implemented battery module.